How long does it take to ship a car?

 In logistics, by distance we mean the exact number of miles a carrier has to travel.
 The exact location is another important factor that affects transport times.
 Other factors such as supply and demand fluctuations, road, weather and traffic conditions affect transport time as well.

 Pick-up window time

-This is not part of the transit time and it takes one to few days.
+This is not part of the transit time, and it takes one to few days.
 When it comes to picking up a vehicle the exact location always affects the time it takes to assign a truck and send it to pick up the vehicle.

-Based on whether you are ready to pay the current market price we can tell you how long it will take to assign a carrier.
+Based on whether you are ready to pay the current market price, we can tell you how long it will take to assign a carrier.

 When you are on a budget this means you may need to wait a bit longer for the demand to return to normal, so you can book at a lower rate.

-When your pick-up location is away from a major city or highway, what you can do is meet the truck driver at or near a major city or by a major highway.
+When your pick-up location is away from a major city or highway, you can meet the truck driver at or near a major city or by a major highway, at a truck stop.
 This can expedite the pick-up process as well as lower your rate.

 Delivery window time

 The second time window is the time it takes to deliver your vehicle once it has been picked up.

 Take a look at our transit times to get a general idea of how long it takes to deliver a vehicle based on distance only.